Lifting A No Contact Order After A Domestic Violence Arrest in Fort Walton Beach

 As a condition of your release, one of your bond conditions is most likely that you have no contact with the alleged victim.
-When we meet with clients in this situation, the first question they always ask me is about getting the no contact order lifted.
+When we meet with clients in this situation, the first question they always ask is about getting the no contact order lifted.
 No Contact orders complicate an already frustrating situation.
 Not only are you now facing criminal charges, but you have been forced from your home and separated from the ones you love.

-Helping you get the No Contact order in Fort Walton Beach lifted will help ease some of your stress and help you start to put the pieces back together.
+Whether you are the alleged victim, or needing representation yourself, helping you get the No Contact order in Fort Walton Beach lifted will help ease some of your stress and help you start to put the pieces back together.

 How to get a no contact order lifted in Fort Walton Beach

 At the state attorney’s office, there is a person that handles domestic violence cases and is the contact person for the alleged victim.
 This person is the Victim’s Advocate.
 It is her job to treat every single person she meets as a victim, no matter whether that person considers themselves a victim or not and regardless of whether the alleged victim wants to press charges.
 This person is our biggest roadblock to getting no contact orders lifted in Fort Walton Beach.